mbutkereit/legal/README.txt

 A module which displays your Terms & Conditions to users who want to register, and makes sure they accept the T&C before their registration is accepted.

 Note:
-If this module is installed, but no T&C text has been entered, this module has no effect.
+No T&C will be displayed until the T&C text has been input by the administrator.

 ** WARNING **
 =========